evankharismanto/backendDevelopment/README.md

 4. At postman, run post on this url:"http://localhost:8080/actuator/refresh"
 5. At postman, run get on this url:"http://localhost:8080/hello" -> new value will be reflected

--To change vvalue use /env:
+-To change value use /env:
 1. At postman, run get on this url:"http://localhost:8080/hello"
 2. At postman, run get on this url:"http://localhost:8080/actuator/env/hello.message"
 3. At postman, run post on this url:"http://localhost:8080/env" with requestbody JSON